 Fax machines (opens in new tab) aren’t as common as they used to be, but businesses in a variety of industries still rely on them for communication.
 Fortunately, you no longer need a fax machine to send and receive faxes—the best online fax services (opens in new tab) make it easy to view, edit, and send faxes from your desktop or computer.

-In our MyFax online fax review, we’ll examine the program’s capabilities and help you determine whether it’s the right choice for your business.
-While MyFax offers email to fax support and other helpful features, its lackluster toolkit and high prices make it a less practical option for most use cases.
+In our MyFax review, we’ll examine the program’s capabilities and help you determine whether it’s the right choice for your business.
+While the platform offers email-to-fax support and other helpful features, its lackluster toolkit and high prices make it a less practical option for most use cases.

-MyFax is currently available at three price points: Home Office ($10 per month), Small Business ($20), and Power ($40 per month).
-The service also offers custom Corporate subscriptions for larger businesses.
+MyFax is currently available at three price points: Home Office ($12 per month), Small Business ($25 per month), and Power ($45 per month).
+The platform also offers custom Corporate subscriptions for larger businesses.
+There’s a 17% discount if you pay for 12 months in one go.

 MyFax provides basic tools for online faxes, including the ability to send faxes through your computer, tablet, or smartphone.
-You can select a local, toll-free, or international number.
-The service supports up to 50 recipients per fax.
+You can select a local, toll-free, or international number to send faxes to up to 50 recipients at a time.

 While you can store documents locally, MyFax also offers lifetime online storage.
 The fax archive is available in My Account under View Faxes.